IMperiumX/leetcode-solutions/topics/linked_list.md

 \* O(1) if you have a pointer to the tail node.

+## Applications

+* Implementing stacks and queues.
+* Dynamic memory allocation.
+* Representing polynomial equations.
+* Implementing hash tables (chaining).
+* Situations where frequent insertions and deletions are needed, especially at the beginning or end (with a tail pointer).

 ## Advantages of Linked Lists

 * **Dynamic Size:** Linked lists can grow or shrink dynamically as needed.